9.1 — Employment and training start up benefit, the Participation Benefit and up front child care costs

 - letter of employment from an employer, potential employer, etc.

-- notification from an ODSP employment supports service provider
+- notification from an employment service provider

-- determination made by ODSP income support staff
+- determination made by a caseworker

 - any documentation that can verify the activity of the recipient

-Accepting alternatives to a letter from an employer will assist those recipients who are participating in approved employment activities and who have costs related to those activities.
+Accepting alternatives to a letter from an employer will assist those recipients who are participating in approved activities and who have costs related to those activities.

-People who are not eligible for ESUB
+People who are not eligible for ESUB or the Participation Benefit – ESUB

 Up-Front Child Care Benefit